oa-drodri/backend-challenge/README.md

 to send or obtain information about the ECGs.

 The test solution must be posted on this repository like a pull request.

+# About my solution
+The solution proposed provide a simple auth system to authenticate and authorize the user to the service.
+Also works on MongoDB to persist the user and ECG data.
+Besides, services provided by FastAPI also send task to a RabbitMQ system that will communicate to a Celery worker.
+This worker will be able to process the ECG data and persist the results.

+This solution has been developed using a mongodb- fastapi template from https://github.com/Youngestdev/fastapi-mongo

+# Setting up environment and running the solution
+The project has a docker-compose file that can be used to run the needed docker images.

+docker-compose up --build

+The service API is available on: http://localhost:8000/ The service Swagger is available on: http://localhost:8000/docs

+The RabbitMQ interface is available on: http://localhost:15672/

+Finally, the project also has a test suite that can be executed by the test.sh script.